This web site was put together with the goal of showing detailed pictures of the birds we raise or have raised.

-I don't see or hear this often... but Wolfgang Mening only raised Pavo Muticus muticus, not Java Muticus muticus...his birds were from captive bred peafowl originating in Southern Malaysia.
+I don't see or hear this often... but Wolfgang Mening only raised Pavo Muticus muticus, not Java Muticus muticus...his birds were from captive bred peafowl originating in Southern Malaysia, which are no longer found, thought to be extinct in the wild.
 If you find out this is incorrect please email or call me."

 March 2009, Javanese peafowl being released in Malaysia to increase tourism